ourresearch/openalex-docs/the-data/works/README.md

 ### `url`

-_String:_ The URL where you can access this work.
+The URL where you can access this work.

 ```json
 id: "https://doi.org/10.7717/peerj.4375"